 1. Decision Making And Problem Solving

 I don’t make important decisions at night.
 My thought processes are not sharp enough to make an effective choice.
-I think decisions, particulary important ones, are best made in the morning after a good night’s sleep.
+I think decisions, particularly important ones, are best made in the morning after a good night’s sleep.
 Our brains sort and file information while we sleep so we are best equipped to make decisions after a full night’s rest, especially ones where the outcome matters a lot.

 I know for me, solutions to intractable problems are far more apt to come when my mind isn’t distracted by the constant pressures of the day.
 Or when I’m in multi-tasking mode, which I typically am in all day, every day.
 Mornings bring with them renewed perspective, courage, and strength.
-Make mornings your most important decisions in the morning!
+Make your most important decisions in the morning.

 Of course, each of us has a circadian rhythm unique to us so nights may actually be better for you to weigh your options, especially if you’ve been under stress, and your adrenals aren’t functioning as they should.
 Low cortisol in the morning may lead to low energy levels and brain fog, which aren’t exactly conducive to good decision making.